In our society, the idea of limits is generally frowned upon. Limits = bad. Freedom = good. Just think of how many ads tout the “life without limits.”

 But your life isn’t an audio recording.
 So how do you limit the input?

-Personal values are essentially what’s most important to you in life.
+Core values are essentially what’s most important to you in life.
 For many people things like family, community and charity rank at the top.
 For others, career success, financial independence or wisdom is their #1 priority.
-There are at least 100 different values for you to choose from.
-And it’s important that you choose.

-If you’ve never identified your top values or if it’s been a while since you last did it, I invite you to explore my Discover Your Values workshop.
+If you’ve never identified your top values or if it’s been a while since you last did it, download my Core Values Exercise.
+This pdf will take you through a series of questions to help you identify what’s important to you and narrow it down to 5 core values.